custom ad

 The Cardinals continued to grind away behind sharp serving and smooth volleying as Woodland put the set to sleep behind a 6-0 run, capped off by a Makayla Altenthal kill to seal a 25-14 set victory.

-Scott City continued to keep ahead as six different players chipped away in the scoring department to finish off the set 25-19, including a set-clinching kill that saw Kenna leap in the air facing center court before changing her body angle and tipping the ball over the net.
+Scott City continued to stay ahead as six different players chipped away in the scoring department to finish off the set 25-19, including a set-clinching kill that saw Kenna leap in the air facing center court before changing her body angle and tipping the ball over the net.

 Scott City dug deep and sprinted to a 6-2 advantage behind several Landis kills, forcing Woodland to call a timeout.

-The Cardinals slightly recovered coming out of the break by cutting the deficit to 8-7, but Lady Rams senior Maggie Jones ended the contest with a match-clinching kill.
+The Cardinals slightly recovered, coming out of the break by cutting the deficit to 8-7, but Lady Rams senior Maggie Jones ended the contest with a match-clinching kill.

-The Lady Rams pushed their winning streak to three games and have now won four of their previous five with the postseason on the doorstep.
+The Lady Rams pushed their winning streak to three games and have now won four of their previous five, with the postseason on the doorstep.
 A strong defensive effort continues to give Scott City increased chances at potentially making a deep District 2 Tournament run.

 Connect with the Southeast Missourian Newsroom: